Top 20 BEST Valorant Skins [2023]

 Reaver Skin Pack

 The Reaver skin pack brings an aggressive-looking design to your gameplay.
-Its finisher affects when you kill an enemy brings a bell noise that makes you feel as cool as your aim.
+Its finisher affects when you kill an enemy and brings a bell noise that makes you feel as cool as your aim.
 The bundle contains four weapons and one melee.
 The weapons are Sherriff, Guardian, Vandal, and Operator.

 The Reaver bundle will cost you 7,100 VP.
 Within it, all weapon skins cost 1,775 VP if bought individually.
 However, if you want to buy the melee skin individually, it will cost you 3,550 VP.